 - Keeps you agile – whether you need new workflows & processes integrated, need to increase & decrease number of licenses, create collaborative work streams, and so on – it’s easy and fast to get done

-Getting Started With a Cloud CRM for Your Small Business
+Getting Started With a Cloud CRM for Your Growing Business

-For a cloud CRM to truly aid in small business growth, you need to do more than go to the website, add all your users, and run with it.
+For a cloud CRM to truly aid in a growing business, you need to do more than go to the website, add all your users, and run with it.
 Before we wrap this blog post up, we’d like to leave you with some quick actionable tips on getting started with a cloud CRM:

 1. Involve Your Team in Choosing the Right CRM for You